jaseva/github_follower_checker/README.md

 To get started, you'll need to have Python 3 installed on your machine, along with the requests library.
 You'll also need a personal access token from Github to authenticate your requests to the API.
 Follow the instructions in the script to obtain a personal access token.

 # Usage
 To use the Github follower checker, clone this repository to your local machine and run the github_follower_checker_pagination_tkinter.py script in the terminal.

 The script takes the following arguments:

-username (required): The Github username to check for followers. token (required): Your personal access token from Github. output (optional): The name of the output file.
+username (required): The Github username to check for followers.
+<br>token (required): Your personal access token from Github.
+<br>output (optional): The name of the output file.
 By default, the output is written to a file named follower_changes.txt.

 Here's an example of how to run the script: